Vivatic is one of the many companies that offer a little extra to the holiday fund via online surveys.

 Success!
 I completed a survey 100% and got a pound to add to my £1 for signing up.
 Quite possibly the most excited I’ve been about earning £1 for a while… and it only took 54 minutes!

-Not a great return on my time invested though was it?
+Not a great return on my time invested though.

-I soon lost the feeling of excitement after being booted off more surveys after filling in details on each for a few minutes first.
+I soon lost the feeling of excitement after being kicked off more surveys after filling in details on each for a few minutes first.
 Time to check out the Polls and Competitions.